Tobacco, Vaping and Youth

 The adolescent period is a time of critical growth and development making youth more susceptible to effects of nicotine, the addictive substance found in tobacco and vapes.
 Nicotine can interfere with youth brain development and causes changes in the brain making youth more susceptible to other substance misuse and risk-taking behaviours.

-Talking to kids about tobacco use and vaping
+Talking with kids about tobacco use and vaping

-Talking to your child is a good way to help them stay tobacco and nicotine-free.
+Talking with your child is a good way to help them stay tobacco and nicotine-free.

 Starting the conversation: